Cypher1/Cpp_Tuts/README.md

 ## Debug and release builds

-By default, CMake builds `basic_project` in debug mode.
+Our initial setup tells CMake to build `basic_project` in debug mode.
 This means that you can run a debugger (e.g GDB), and write assertions.
 However, this isn't the build line that your programs should be running with in production, and I find it doubtful that a course will test with the debug build.
 To build for a release, you'll need to do this from the root directory: